JPCERTCC/Contagious-Interview-IoCs/README.md

-# Contagious-Interview-IoCs
+# Contagious Interview IoCs

-Automatic Contagious Interview IoCs Collection Repository
+This repository automatically collects and lists IoCs from Contagious Interview.